 Self-hate and being highly critical of oneself is another challenge that many in the LGBTQ community face.
 This can lead to a myriad of mental disorders including depression, anxiety, and eating disorders.
 It is common for these mental health disorders to be paired with the perceived need to abuse drugs and alcohol.
 Being subjected to bullying and harassment takes a big toll on the mental health of individuals.

 Another trying time for many LGBTQ+ individuals is coming out to their friends and family.
-The behavior of the people they love may be unexpectedly resulting in rejection or negativity.
+The behavior of the people they love may unexpectedly result in rejection or negativity.
 This also increases the risk of self-hatred and depression.
 Shame may even be expressed by the individual leading to a loss of self-worth and willingness to connect with others.
 LGBTQ+ individuals have even reported not being measured fairly against their peers in the workplace.
-This discrimination has adversely impacted their futures and the ability to have employment.
+This discrimination has adversely impacted their futures and their ability to have employment.

 LGBTQ Drug and Alcohol Abuse

 Many LGBTQ+ individuals turn to alcohol and drug to cope with the unique challenges that they face daily.
-Some simply believe that this form of self-medication will be helpful, but often times it exacerbates issues with self-identity and self-worth.
+Some simply believe that this form of self-medication will be helpful, but oftentimes it exacerbates issues with self-identity and self-worth.
 Often drugs and alcohol will help the individuals using them to temporarily feel less pain and anxiety.
 Many that identify as LGBTQ+ site the constant discrimination they face as one of the main reasons they have turned to drugs and alcohol in the first place.

 Unfortunately, LGBTQ+ drug and alcohol abuse can either cause or increase the frequency of co-occurring disorders.
 The following is common to find among LGBTQ+ individuals with drug and alcohol abuse.